milutinke/sqcp/readme.md

 ## **Support**

-If you like this project and you have found it useful, and you are willing to support it, you can donate using Pay Pal, ETH, BTC, and Github.
+If you like this project and you have found it useful, and you are willing to support it, you can donate using Pay Pal or ETH.
 Thank you!

 -   Pay Pal: milutinke@gmx.com
 -   ETH: `0xa8121Ee49A83f0541ca71D4B4cbEa3a0AEE70f7d`
--   BTC: `3NWiVCSAzkMhZZJxKnTqCVTSnRXNzHH1k6`

 <br>